JasterV/grpc-slides/docs/learning_grpc.md

 note:

-First we build a struct that will contain a generic inner service protected by our auth service.
+- This service acts as a middleware intercepting incoming requests before it gets to the inner service `S`.

-The audience represents the audience set in Auth0, which is our API identifier.
+- The audience represents the Auth0 audience, which is our API identifier.

-The JwksClient contains the public keys to verify the signature of incoming tokens.
+- The jwt_decoder is able to verify tokens.

 ---

-## Authentication service
+## Authorization service

 ```rust
 impl<T: JwtDecoder, S> JwtAuth<T, S> {